 Eight Easy Ways to Improve Your Heart Health

-February is American Heart month, which makes it a great time to make changes that can improve the health of your heart.
 As a geriatrician at Center Communities of Brookline, I’m thrilled when patients want to make changes to positively impact their health, especially the health of the heart.
-Cardiovascular disease (which includes heart attack, stroke and high blood pressure) continues to be the number 1 killer of men and women in the U.S. This amazing organ needs to be protected and properly cared for to remain healthy for years to come.
+Cardiovascular disease (which includes heart attack, stroke, and high blood pressure) continues to be the number one killer of men and women in the U.S. This amazing organ needs to be protected and properly cared for to remain healthy for years to come.